VirtoCommerce/vc-dev-tools/README.md

 # VirtoCommerce-InitProject
-Simple tool for automate developing process
+Simple tool for automate developing process.
+This tool automate clone, update and make symlinks for our virtocommerce modules/storefront/theme.

 ## Usage
 1. Run `npm install`;